 - 1. Tuscarora Nation of N.C.
-(Maxton, NC): The Petition for State Recognition was rejected by the Recognition Committee May 9, 2019 and is currently before the Commission of Indian Affairs for review and final decision. - Cherokee Indians of Hoke and Surrounding Counties (Red Springs, NC): Technical assistance documents were sent to this group in June 2018.
-A revised Notice of Intent and Membership Roll were provided to staff.
-They have since supplemented their documentation and are in the technical assistance process. - 3.
-Roanoke-Hatteras Indian Tribe (Elizabeth City, NC): The group filed a petition in 2019 and informed the Commission that their genealogical documentation will be finalized and forwarded to the Commission.
-This group is in the technical assistance process. - 4.
-Catawba Indian Nation (Rock Hill, SC): Technical assistance documents were forwarded to this group in June 2018.
-They have informed the Commission that they are reviewing the technical assistance documents and guidelines. - 5.
-Caananite African American Native Nation (Charlotte, NC): This group was sent a denial letter in February 2018.
+(Maxton, NC): The Recognition Committee rejected the group's petition for state recognition in May 2019 and the Commission of Indian Affairs denied the group state recognition that September after determining it to be a splinter group. - 2.
+Cherokee Indians of Hoke and Surrounding Counties (Red Springs, NC): Technical assistance documents were sent to this group who subsequently sent a revised Notice of Intent and Membership Roll to the Commission.
+They provided supplemented documentation but were determined to be a splinter group, and thus denied state recognition in September 2021. - 3.
+Roanoke-Hatteras Indian Tribe (Elizabeth City, NC): The group filed a petition in 2019 and told the Commission they would be submitting genealogical documentation.
+This group remains in the technical assistance process; they remain in pending status. - 4.
+Catawba Indian Nation (Rock Hill, SC): Technical assistance documents were forwarded to the group in June 2018.
+No additional information has been provided to the Commission. - 5.
+Caananite African American Native Nation (Charlotte, NC): This group was sent denied state recognition in February 2018.
 Following that action, they informed the Commission that they planned to hire a genealogist.
-The Commission provided them with technical assistance documents in June 2018.
-The Commission has since been informed that they are working on a new petition. - 6.
-Nuluti Equani Ehi Tribe (Belton, Texas): The Commission sent them the letter of denial in February 2018.
-Staff sent them the technical assistance documents in June. - 7.
-Laurel Band of Chickamauga Shawnee Group: This group contacted the Commission inquiring about the recognition process and stated his group is considering submitting a petition.
-The recognition staff provided this group with technical assistance documents and the commission's weblink to related information.
+The Commission then provided them with technical assistance documents and has been told the group is working on a new petition. - 6.
+Nuluti Equani Ehi Tribe (Belton, Texas): They were denied state recognition in February 2018 and have not submitted a new letter of intent seeking recognition.
+Their status remains pending. - 7.
+Laurel Band of Chickamauga Shawnee Group: This group contacted the Commission inquiring about the recognition process and indicated they were considering submitting a petition.
+Commission staff provided technical assistance documents and directed them to online resources.
+No further information has been submitted.
+Their status remains pending.

 - 8. Cheroenhaka Group: This group contacted the Commission inquiring about state recognition and indicated that they descend from the Yamasee and plan to submit a petition.
-The staff provided the Commission's website link and technical assistance documents. - 9.
+Staff provided technical assistance documents and directed them to online resources.
+No further information has been submitted.
+Their status remains pending. - 9.
 Chowanoke Tribe (Apex, NC): This group contacted the Commission regarding state recognition, but never followed up with information.
-This group has on several occasions contacted the NC General Assembly regarding state recognition.
-However, the leadership of this group were formerly leaders and members of the Meherrin Indian Tribe and represented the Meherrin Indian tribe on the NC Commission of Indian Affairs, the NC Indian Housing Authority and other groups.
+They have on several occasions contacted the NC General Assembly regarding state recognition, but to date those efforts have been fruitless.
+It should be noted that some of the group's leadership were formerly leaders and members of the Meherrin Indian Tribe and represented the Meherrin tribe on the NC Commission of Indian Affairs and the NC Indian Housing Authority.